Iceman (Marvel Comics): Solo series

 After teaming with Bishop to help the Morlocks who came under threat by Mister Sinister, Bobby finds himself approached by Emma Frost who asks him for his help.
 Ignoring Kitty's protests, he agrees and Emma explains that her father, who subjected her brother Christian to conversion therapy before having him institutionalized, has recently let him out and reinstalled him as the new heir to the Frost business empire.
 When they arrive, they discover that Christian has murdered their father and is exhibiting his own powers.
 Bobby and Emma help to free Christian from his mental breakdown and Emma decides to stay with him.
 Joining with his friends Spider-Man and Firestar, Bobby discovers that Sinister was behind the attack on the Morlocks and confronts him in his safehouse.
 Sinister, intent on trying to unlock the secrets of Iceman's DNA by dissecting him, sends forth an army of experimental ice creatures but Bobby's Omega Level powers absorb them all into him and he fires Mister Sinister into space.
 Celebrating his birthday, Bobby is confronted by Ice Wizard, a future version of himself from an alternate timeline.
 Ice Wizard warns Bobby that he must quit the X-Men and stop using his powers to avoid a world-destroying series of events happening.
 He explains that Daken seduces him and manipulates him into sacrificing the other X-Men before betraying him and gaining Thanos-level powers.
-Bobby is adamant that this won't happen and the two engage in battle.
+Bobby is adamant that this will not happen and the two engage in battle.
 Jean Grey arrives and Bobby finally confronts her for the actions of her younger self when she outed him.
 Bobby explains to Ice Wizard that he is going to live life on his terms and that nobody, not even his future self, is going to decide for him.
 Bobby returns to his birthday celebration where Christian arrives and hands him a large sum of money which Bobby gives to the Morlocks.
 A content Bobby messages Judah, asking if he would like to meet up as friends.